tshauck/gcgc/docs/third_party_integrations/pytorch_utils.md

 pre-mRNA to form mRNA which is translated into proteins.
 Put another way, understanding where the splice sites are helps determine which parts of DNA become proteins.

-From an ML perspective, this is a classification where the sequence is a feature and there is an label, one of:
+From an ML perspective, this is a classification where the sequence is a feature and there is a label, one of:

 - Intron to exon (IE)